If you haven’t received your copy by 10th December 2015, please let us know. (e-mail Administrator firstname.lastname@example.org

 Single Issue: UK & Eur £6, ROW (surface) £9.

-Cheque payable to "Second Light" to Dilys Wood at 3 Springfield Close, East Preston, West Sussex, BN16 2SZ.
-Please include your telephone number with your order in case of query.
-Or you can now Buy online, where Sold Out issues are available as pdf for £4
+Cheque payable to "Second Light" and send to Administrator, Anne Stewart at 20 Clovelly Way, Orpington, Kent, BR6 0WD.
+Please use the Subscription order form and include your telephone number with your order in case of query.
+Or you can subscribe online here.
+Browse upwards from there to buy Sold Out issues as pdf for £4.

 ARTEMISpoetry at the Poetry Library’s digital archive